 Further reading and references

-Food poisoning; Food Standards Agency
+Food safety; Food Standards Agency

 Facciola A, Riso R, Avventuroso E, et al; Campylobacter: from microbiology to prevention.
 J Prev Med Hyg.
 2017 Jun58(2):E79-E92.